- Issue: No cold calling, no-hire agreements, suppressed employee wages

 Partial Settlements Reached

 The Court has set a final approval hearing on May 1, 2014, to consider whether the $20 million in partial settlements may be implemented.
 If the settlements are approved, class members who have filed timely claims will be eligible for a share of the settlement fund.
-Notice will be sent to class members at the end of January 2014.

 Background: Importance of Competition for High Tech Employees